VladimirAlexiev/rdf2rml/doc/rdf2sparql.md

   - `?ROW` is a blank node that represents the current CSV row
   - Each col is wrapped in `optional` is if it's missing, the row will still be returned

-If you need different `fx:properties`, please contact me.
+Please contact me if you need more or different `fx:properties`: see [CSV Options](https://sparql-anything.readthedocs.io/stable/formats/CSV/#options), in particular `csv.format, csv.delimiter`.

 You can:
 - Match RDF data in a repository using SPARQL Federation